 To counter these arguments, Health and Human Services Secretary Kathleen Sebelius issued a statement saying that women should keep doing what they've been doing for years.

 In an interview with NPR Wednesday, she offered this reassurance: "Medicare will continue to pay for mammography services.
-Medicare will continue to pay for mammography services," she repeated.
+Medicaid will continue to pay for mammography services."

 The firestorm over breast cancer screening is just one example of why overhauling the health care system is so difficult.
 And, says Harvard's Blendon, there will be many more arguments like this one, as Congress struggles with how to provide higher-quality, lower-cost health care for everyone.